Need help with your Discussion

 34%

 Does not contribute professional, personal, or other real-world experiences.
 Contributes professional, personal, or other real-world experiences, but contributions lack relevance.
 Applies relevant professional, personal, or other real-world experiences.
-Applies relevant professional, personal, or other real-world experiences to extend the dialogue.
+Applies relevant professional, personal, or real-world experiences to extend the dialogue.

 Participation Guidelines